autowarefoundation/autoware.universe/autodrive_autoware/install_docker.md

 # Autoware Docker Installation Guide

+This documentation covers `Docker Installation of Autoware` and testing the installation with `Autoware Planning Simulation`.

+> **Note**: Installation was tested with Host-PC running Ubuntu 20.04 (with ROS 1 Noetic, ROS 2 Foxy & ROS 2 Galactic) and Docker-Container running Ubuntu 22.04 (with ROS 2 Humble).

+## Official Documentation:

 For Autoware's general documentation, see [Autoware Documentation](https://autowarefoundation.github.io/autoware-documentation/).

 For detailed documents of Autoware Universe components, see [Autoware Universe Documentation](https://autowarefoundation.github.io/autoware.universe/).